Need Help?

 Helping a Friend

 The abuser is counting on you NOT to say anything at all.
-By ignoring his/her behaviour, you become part of the reason they are allowed to continue abusing their dating partner.
+By ignoring their behaviour, you become part of the reason they are allowed to continue abusing their dating partner.

 You can tell them